 How Many Days Do You Need in Paris?

-We spent 5 days in Paris including a side trip to Versailles and Giverny.
-And then we did 2 days at Disneyland Paris.
+We spent 5 days in Paris, including a side trip to Versailles and Giverny.
+Then we spent 2 days at Disneyland Paris.

-Personally, I would have done 6 days in Paris with just 1 day at Disneyland Paris, but my kids were really, really, stoked about getting 2 full Disney days.
+Personally, I would have done 6 days in Paris with just 1 day at Disneyland Paris, but my kids were really, really, stoked about getting two full Disney days.

 How Many Days Do You Need in London?